jmkoch/revbayes-site/developer/implementation/implement_distributions.md

 ## General info before getting started

+* RevBayes is written in C++, so you will need to be somewhat familiar with C++ syntax when implementing in RevBayes.

 * Within the RevBayes **core** directory, there are subdirectories for different categories of distributions.
 All mathematical distributions that have been implemented exist in `core/distributions/math`.